Spomky-Labs/otphp/README.md

 Contribute
 ----------
-You're welcome to [contribute](CONTRIBUTORS.md) to this bundle by creating a pull requests or feature request in the issues section.
+You're welcome to [contribute](https://github.com/scheb/two-factor-bundle/graphs/contributors) to this bundle by creating a pull requests or feature request in the issues section.

+Besides new features, [translations](Resources/translations) are highly welcome.

 License
 -------